-In connection with the development of cyber and information security programs pursuant to applicable regulatory requirements by Participants, DTC and its parent company, The Depository Trust & Clearing Corporation

-("DTCC"), have received an increasing number of requests from Participants for confidential and proprietary information of DTC and DTCC.6 This includes, for example, information regarding DTCC's network operations and data security practices, legal settlements, and other information.
-Additionally, in the event there is a cyber incident relating to a Participant, DTC or DTCC may be requested to disclose confidential information regarding its cyber threat indicators, sources of cyber threat information, or other information and actions taken related to a cyber event.
+In connection with the development of cyber and information security programs pursuant to applicable regulatory requirements by participants, NSCC and its parent company, The Depository Trust & Clearing Corporation ("DTCC"), have received an increasing number of requests from participants for confidential and proprietary information of NSCC and DTCC.6 This includes, for example, information regarding DTCC's network operations and data security practices, legal settlements, and other information.
+Additionally, in the event there is a cyber incident relating to a participant, NSCC or DTCC may be requested to disclose confidential information regarding its cyber threat indicators, sources of cyber threat information, or other information and actions taken related to a cyber event.

-In order to provide for contractual protections for such confidential information of DTCC, DTC and DTCC's other subsidiaries, DTC is proposing to add provisions to the Rules that would require Participants to maintain confidential information of DTC and its affiliates that DTC provides to such Participants in confidence and not to disclose such confidential information except as necessary to perform such Participant's obligations under DTC's Rules or as otherwise required by applicable law ("Participant Confidentiality Requirements").
-The Participant Confidentiality Requirements would provide that in the event of a breach of the Participant Confidentiality Requirements, DTC or DTCC would be entitled to seek any temporary or permanent injunctive or other equitable relief in addition to any monetary damages under the Rules.
-In addition, as with any failure to comply with its Rules, DTC would have the ability to impose other disciplinary proceedings or restrictions on access to services as provided in the Rules for failure to comply with the Participant payment, bank transfer, wire or securities settlement systems.8 Under the Force Majeure Rule, during the pendency of a Market Disruption Event, DTC would be entitled to (i) suspend the provision of any or all services and (ii) take, or refrain from taking, or require Members to take, or refrain from taking, any actions DTC considers appropriate to address, alleviate, or mitigate the event and facilitate the continuation of DTC's services as may be practicable.9
+In order to provide for contractual protections for such confidential information of DTCC, NSCC and DTCC's other subsidiaries, NSCC is proposing to add provisions to the Rules that would require participants to maintain confidential information of NSCC and its affiliates that NSCC provides to such participants in confidence and not to disclose such confidential information except as necessary to perform such participant's obligations under NSCC's Rules or as otherwise required by applicable law ("Participant Confidentiality Requirements").
+The Participant Confidentiality Requirements would provide that in the event of a breach of the Participant Confidentiality Requirements, NSCC or DTCC would be entitled to seek any temporary or permanent injunctive or other equitable relief in addition to any monetary damages under the Rules.
+In addition, as with any failure to comply with its Rules, NSCC would have the ability to impose other disciplinary proceedings or restrictions on access to services as provided in the Rules for failure to comply with the Participant Confidentiality Requirements.

-Confidentiality Requirements. (iii) Market Disruption Events
+(iii) Market Disruption Events

-Rule 38 (Market Disruption and Force Majeure) 7 (the "Force Majeure Rule") contains provisions that identify the events or circumstances that would be considered a Market Disruption Event, including, for example, events that lead to the suspension or limitation of trading or banking in the markets in which DTC operates, or the unavailability or failure of any material
+Rule 60 (Market Disruption and Force Majeure) 7 (the "Force Majeure Rule") contains provisions that identify the events or circumstances that would be considered a Market Disruption Event, including, for example, events that lead to the suspension or limitation of trading or banking in the markets in which NSCC operates, or the unavailability or failure of any material payment, bank transfer, wire or securities settlement systems.8 Under the Force Majeure Rule, during the pendency of a Market Disruption Event, NSCC would be entitled to (i) suspend the provision of any or all services and (ii) take, or refrain from taking, or require Members and Limited Members to take, or refrain from taking, any actions NSCC considers appropriate to address, alleviate, or mitigate the event and facilitate the continuation of NSCC's services as may be practicable.9

 Section 2 of the Force Majeure Rule provides that the Board of Directors may determine the existence of a Market Disruption Event and the actions to be taken in response thereto.
 10 However, if the Board of Directors is unable to convene, the Force Majeure Rule provides that certain officers may make such determination, on an interim basis, which determination is then ratified, modified or rescinded as soon as practicable by the Board of Directors.
-The officers that may make such determination are all senior executive officers of DTC: Chief Executive Officer, Chief Financial Officer, Group Chief Risk Officer and General Counsel.
+The officers that may make such determination are all senior executive officers of NSCC: Chief Executive Officer, Chief Financial Officer, Group Chief Risk Officer and General Counsel.